ativitbenz/multi-modal-vector-retrieval-astra/README.md

 ## Multi-Modal Vector Retrieval with Astra

-Demonstrates how to perform multi-modal vector retrieval with Astra and langchain
+Demonstrates how to perform multi modal vector retrieval with Astra and langchain

 ### Get started